Jollyfant/NodeJS-RRSM/README.md

 # NodeJS-RRSM
 NodeJS Implementation of RRSM Webservice.
 Returns QuakeML from RRSM database based on the submitted event id.
+The service pipelines is as follows:

+    HTTP Request > SeisComp3 Event SC3ML > xsltproc to QuakeML > HTTP Response

 ## Configuration